Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Role of Colliders in exploring the Benchmarks

 The background is reduced to zero in this case.
 We observe 4 events for BPA1 in the MS. Increasing the luminosity can help in observing more events for this benchmark.
 BPA2 and BPA3 are observed to have a sufficient number of events.
 BPA5, with a $c\tau$ of $\sim10$\,m is expected to have 4 observed events in the MS in addition to the 4 (2) events in the VTX+DCH analysis with pions (kaons) in the final state.
 The benchmark BPA6 is expected to have a significant number of events in the VTX+DCH analysis, while BPA4 has a good prospect with both the VTX+DCH and MS analyses.

 Using the two kinds of search techniques presented above, we perform the analysis beyond our chosen LLP benchmarks, assuming 100\% decay to di-pion final states.
 The muon system analysis combines both di-pion and di-kaon events.
 The efficiencies of the VTX+DCH analysis and the MS analysis for the di-pion final state are presented in Fig.\,\ref{fig:dipion_eff}.
 The efficiencies of the di-kaon final state are similar to the di-pion efficiencies.
-The corresponding maps of efficiencies in the $c\tau-m_{\phi}$ plane are shown in Fig.\,\ref{fig:dipion_eff_grid} in Appendix \ref{app:grids}.
-For the VTX+DCH map, the masses 0.5\,GeV and 1\,GeV are difficult to search for amid the huge background of long-lived SM resonances in these regions.
-These can only be probed in the muon system.